edinburgh-napier/set09121/labs/lab1/repo_setup.md

 1. Check - Initialize with a readme

 1. Choose an open source license, so people cant legally steal your work without crediting you.
-The inbuilt guide from github covers this neatly, when in doubt: choose MIT license.
+The inbuilt guide from GitHub covers this neatly, when in doubt: choose MIT license.

 After this stage Github will create the repo for you and you should see